-As a beneficial owner, in order to ensure your shares are voted in the way you would like, you must provide voting instructions to your broker by the deadline provided in the proxy materials you received from your broker.
+A: As a beneficial owner, in order to ensure your shares are voted in the way you would like, you must provide voting instructions to your broker by the deadline provided in the proxy materials you received from your broker.
 If you do not provide voting instructions to your broker, whether your shares can be voted by your broker depends on the proposal being considered.
 Under the rules of the New York Stock Exchange ("NYSE"), if your broker does not receive voting instructions from you, the broker is entitled to vote your shares on all "routine" proposals being considered, including the ratification of our auditors (Proposal No. 2).
-Brokers are not entitled to vote your shares with respect to the election of Directors, the advisory vote on the compensation of the Company's named executive officers or Amendment No. 2 to the 2013 Equity and Incentive Compensation Plan (Proposal Nos.
-1, 3 and 4) without your instructions.
+Brokers are not entitled to vote your shares with respect to the election of Directors, the advisory vote on the compensation of the Company's named executive officers, the advisory vote on the frequency of future advisory votes on the compensation of the Company's named executive officers, or the approval of Amendment No. 3 to the 2013 Equity and Incentive Compensation Plan (Proposal Nos.
+1, 3, 4 and 5 respectively) without your instructions.
 This is referred to as a broker "non-vote."